 - Professor Kiyama Harumi has no hang ups about removing her clothes in the middle of the street for flimsy reasons.

 - Also, the Sisters.
-One of them is shown coming out of cloning vat and making no effort to cover herself until given a hospital gown to wear.
+One of them is shown coming out of a cloning vat and making no effort to cover herself until given a hospital gown to wear.
 One of the scientists present comments that her utter lack of embarrassment is embarrassing in the first place.
 Even after that, one of the ways of telling the clones from the original is that, unlike Mikoto, they don't wear shorts under their skirts... and, unlike Mikoto, won't electrocute you for checking.
-Justified as they are intentionally created as Emotionless Girl, both to cut on cost and to avoid conflicts between their own desired and their primary mission - being horrifically killed by Accelerator
+Justified as they are intentionally created as Emotionless Girls, both to cut on cost and to avoid conflicts between their own desires and their primary mission - being horrifically killed by Accelerator

-- All-Purpose Cultural Cat Girl Nuku Nuku: The Eponymous Nuku Nuku.
+- All-Purpose Cultural Cat Girl Nuku Nuku: The eponymous Nuku Nuku.
 Since she has the brain of a cat and an android body, she qualifies for both the Robot Girl and Raised by Wolves subtypes.

 - Axis Powers Hetalia: